-Applicants, who are already tenants of Oxford City Council (including Oxford City Housing Limited), or one of the Council's partner associations in Oxford, should approach their own landlord for a Transfer Application form and return the completed form to their landlord.
-The landlord will check the form and complete a reference before forwarding this onto the Housing Needs Team.
-Transfer applicants are also encouraged to apply for a mutual exchange.
+Applicants living in social housing seeking to move, who are already tenants of Oxford City Council, Ox Place or tenants one of the Council's partner Housing Associations living in Oxford can apply for inclusion on the Transfer List. .Transfer applicants are also encouraged to apply for a mutual exchange.